Heeuul/WebLib/README.md

 Full stack web app for storing books.

 ## To Run Web App
-1. Make sure docker is installed and running.
+**Prerequisite**: Make sure docker is installed and running.
-2. Clone repository or download as zip.
+1. Clone repository or download as zip.
-3. Go to root folder of ./WebLib/ and start the container with `docker-compose -p weblib up -d`. (first time creation will take a while)
+2. Go to root folder of ./WebLib/ and start the container with `docker-compose -p weblib up -d`.
+First time creation will take a while.
-5. Go to `http://localhost:10101` on your browser (fully supported browsers are Chrome, Firefox, and Safari).
+3. Go to `http://localhost:10101` on your browser.
+Fully supported browsers are Chrome, Firefox, and Safari.
-6. Once finished exploring the features, stop the container with `docker-compose -p weblib stop` or remove them with `docker-compose -p weblib down -v`.
+4. Once finished exploring the features, stop the container with `docker-compose -p weblib stop` or remove them with `docker-compose -p weblib down -v`.

 ## RESTful API Operations
 You can perform RESTful API operations on `http://localhost:10102/books` (e.g., using Postman or Axios) when the container is running.